goliatone/go-config/README.md

 ##### `file`

-The URI solver Will let you use a reference to a file and resolve the value on loading:
+The `file` solver will let you use a reference to a file and resolve the value on loading:

 ```json
 {
     "version": "@file://verstion.text"
 }
 ```

 Will replace the reference with the contents of the **version.txt** file:

 ```json